melmi4455/our-first-website/README.md

 ### Submitting your work
  - **Commit and push your code often** (for example every half an hour)so you get into the habit and you avoid losing any code that you write if your machine crashes for example.
- - Once you're ready to submit your for review, do a final push and **create a Pull Request**.
+ - Once you're ready to submit your design for review, do a final push and **create a Pull Request**.